leonardoLavagna/Simple-Search-Engine/README.md

 - Onur Ergun
 - Leonardo Lavagna
 - Leonardo Skerl
-## the files below where used to test the code and to exchange data between group members
+## The files below where used to test the code and to exchange data between group members
-## al the followin files can be found in the master branch of this repository
+## All the followin files can be found in the master branch of this repository
-- html_pages: folder with all the crawled anime pages
+- `html_pages: folder with all the crawled anime pages
 - tsv_files.zip: zipped folder that contains a table for each anime contained in the html_pages subfolders
 - links.txt: contains the urls of the animes
 - vocabulary.json: contains the vocabulary of the (parsed) words in all the animes' descriptions.